JakobST1n/Stickman-Costume/README.md

 Since i didn't have a 8-pin din IC socket i used a 14-pin one, but that does not make a difference either.

 The red lines on the far right, is just an explanation of where i soldered my In-Out wires, They are not actually wires, but i soldered wires in where they start.
 This is the "same" thing as `J1` and `J2` on the scematic.

+# Todo
+- I have a problem where it looks like it returns to mode `0`.
+I Haven't really figured out if this is due to bad code or bad soldering (or both).
+But there are a lot of improvements that could be done to the code, reagrding checking button presses.